 See?
 Powerful AF.
 So powerful in fact, that billion dollar businesses still consider WOMM their most valuable marketing channel.

-Social media can be helpful here too.
-I find Facebook groups a fantastic place to get a recommendation and so they can be a useful tool in encouraging WOMM.
 Facebook also has reviews available on business pages and in the same Nielsen study online reviews were the second most trusted form of advertising, so together these two things = good stuff for your biz.

 9. Linked In